 If you are looking for a recipe for elderberry syrup from dried elderberries try this one.

 Are elderberries safe?

-Folk remedies often use the bark and leaves of elderberries therapeutically, in spite of the cyanogenic glycosides, which can cause nausea and vomitting when consumed in large amounts.
+Folk remedies often use the bark and leaves of elderberries therapeutically, despite the cyanogenic glycosides, which can cause nausea and vomiting when consumed in large amounts.
 The cyanide compounds are more concentrated in stems and leaves than in the flowers or the berries.
 When using the flowers and berries in herbal remedies the stems should be removed so that the concentration of cyanogenic glycosides is less.
-These cyanogenic glycosides evaporate out of the fruit at 26C (78F) so heat treating the flowers or berries should render them harmless.
+These cyanogenic glycosides evaporate out of the fruit at 26C (78F) so heat-treating the flowers or berries should render them harmless.

-Tincture made with dried berries that have not been heat treated could pose a danger to young children, the elderly, or those with liver disease.
+A tincture made with dried berries that have not been heat-treated could pose a danger to young children, the elderly, or those with liver disease.
 However, fermentation at 30 to 40 C (86 to 105F), as when making elderberry wine or elderberry vinegar, will also render the cyanide harmless.

 When making elderberry syrup from fresh elderberries, always remove the stems first.
 (Hint: Freeze the berries on the stems first.
 Then take the bags of frozen berries and whack them on a counter or table.
 The berries will fall from the stem easily)